 Here are several differences between Google Sites and the Blogger platform.

-- Blogger provides more SEO features than Google Sites – From crawling and indexing to subtle yet essential features such as URL redirection, Blogger stays ahead when it comes to SEO.
+- Blogger offers more SEO features than Google Sites – from crawling and indexing to subtle yet essential features, such as URL redirection, Blogger stays ahead in terms of SEO.
 So, if you want to start a business that utilizes SEO to drive traffic and sales, Blogger is the clear winner.

 - Google Sites includes a drag-and-drop page builder – Build simple and fast-loading landing pages with a drag-and-drop page builder in Google Sites.
-You can use the Embed HTML in Google Sites to add a Contact Us form widget, email subscription forms created with services such as ConvertBox and Convertful, quizzes, etc., very quickly.
+You can use the Embed HTML feature in Google Sites to add a Contact Us form widget, display a search box, and embed social feeds on your website.

-- Blogger includes more themes rather than Google Sites inside or outside of platforms – Overall, most Blogger themes are more advanced and premium looking than Google Sites ones.
-However, you can also install Google Sites templates bought or got from developers.
+- Blogger offers more themes than Google Sites, both within and outside the platforms.
+Overall, most Blogger themes are more advanced and premium-looking than those of Google Sites.
+However, you can also install Google Sites templates bought or obtained from developers.

 - Organization and ease of usage – Blogger organizes posts and pages separately, and you can edit any post anytime from your web browser or mobile app on Android and iOS.
-Google Sites dashboard looks similar to the Google Drive dashboard, and no mobile app is available.
+The Google Sites dashboard resembles the Google Drive dashboard, and a mobile app is not available.

 - Different URL structure – Site addresses for Blogger and Google Sites will be CUSTOMNAME.blogspot.com and sites.google.com/view/CUSTOMNAME/home, respectively.
 Both allow mapping a custom domain name.
 Adding domain names in Blogger and Google Sites is pretty straightforward.

-- Google Sites includes more font families, while Blogger supports a few.
+- Google Sites offers a broader range of font families, whereas Blogger supports a limited selection.

 - Blogger lets you back up and restore the entire site; Google Sites does not.